joshuadavis1990/garden-planner/README.md

 ]
 ```

-#### `auth/users/<int:user_id>`
+#### `/auth/users/<int:user_id>`

 - HTTP Request Verb: GET
 - Description: Allows a user with admin credentials to obtain a single record for the specified user in the URI using their user ID.
-The server response includes nested data regarding areas owned by that user.
+The server response includes nested data regarding areas and spaces owned by that user.
 - Required Data: 'email', 'password'
 - Authentication Methods: `@jwt_required()`, `admin_required()`